 - Home Page complexity – many sites open a multitude of recent posts, top 10 posts, posts from various categories, comments, featured pages and sundry other database-hungry content.
 Some lead-in to content sections is important for both visitors and search engine rankings… But remember that every element adds up in terms of total database requests and page sizes.

 In order to determine the impact of incremental changes, one needs measuring tools.
 Whilst one test tool is ok, two or three is better.
 That is because whilst the results may vary between measuring services, consistency in upward or downward trends across multiple locations gives a far better picture.
-To that end, there are three services that I regularly use, as follows;
+To that end, there are five services that I regularly use, as follows;